capensisma/Herald/README.md

 #### Runners

 Behind the scenes media call runners.
-With the exception of `onsite` there is one runner per medium.
-Normal usage of this package will not require you manage the runners but package developers are should review the runner API.
+With the exception of `onsite`, there is one runner per medium.
+Normal usage of this package will not require you manage the runners but package developers should review the runner API.